Surfshark B.V.

 Surfshark B.V. is a cybersecurity company that was established in 2018.
 It launched its first product, Surfshark VPN, in the same year.
-Currently, Surfshark offers a range of cybersecurity tools: a VPN, a data leak detection system called Surfshark Alert, a private search tool known as Surfshark Search, and an antivirus named Surfshark Antivirus.
-The company also provides a personal data removal service called Incogni, an alternative credential generator called Alternative ID, and a Dedicated IP service.
+Currently, Surfshark offers a range of cybersecurity tools: a VPN, a data leak detection system called Alert, a private search tool known as Search, and an antivirus.
+The company also provides a personal data removal service called Incogni, an alternative credential generator called Alternative ID, alternative virtual phone number generator Alternative Number, adblocker CleanWeb and a Dedicated IP service.

 Surfshark, initially registered in the British Virgin Islands (BVI), moved its headquarters to the Netherlands on October 1, 2021.
 The Netherlands serves no legal obligation for companies to log or retain user data and abides by GDPR requirements.
 Surfshark also has offices in Lithuania, Poland, and Germany.
 In 2022, Surfshark and Nord Security merged under one holding company while maintaining independent operations.